pasan2002/Portfolio-with-admin-dashboard/README.md

 `API_SECRET` = api secret of your cloudinary

-3. Now add your images to hero and history folders and you have to update image names in history.json.
-You have to add your own information to other fields of that two json files.
+3. Now add your images to hero folder and you have to update image name in hero.jsx file.
+You have to add your own information to other fields in the admin dashboard after that all the information will be chage to your own info.

 ## Screenshots
-You can create a Admin acc and login after login you can create new project, edit projects, delete projects.Also you can add new skills, edit skills and delete skills.
+You can create an Admin acc and login after login you can create new project, edit projects, delete projects.Also you can add new skills, edit skills and delete skills.
+As a new feature now you can create experiences, delete experiences and edit experiences.

 ![App Screenshot](https://res.cloudinary.com/dl9ectnzs/image/upload/v1710909092/Screenshot_2024-03-20_095342_oj51gm.png)